 You can also help us magnify the call for a humane budget by following us on Twitter at @ProjectHOME and Sister Mary at @SMaryPhilly and tweeting out the action link http://bit.ly/2017federalbudget and the link to the Facebook Live broadcast of Sister Mary's speech http://bit.ly/SMaryGeorgetown using one or more of the following hashtags:

 P.S.
-If you are not able to catch Sister Mary's address tomorrow morning, you can watch the embedded recording here.
+If you weren't able to catch Sister Mary's address live, you can watch the embedded recording here.
 Below is the text of Sister Mary's address.

 I am especially grateful for the Jesuit education I received at St. Joseph’s University.
 This set me on my life’s journey.